 I taught High School Visual Art and English and acquired a Master's of Education in Curriculum Design from Brock University.
 I've continued to take courses in both Creative Writing and the Arts through the years.
 It's essential to keep learning - especially in our rapidly changing world.

 I first lived on the outskirts of a small town, and later our family moved to a working farm.
 I could drive a tractor by the time I was twelve and helped with the production of tender fruit.
 And mucked out stalls.
 The big draw on the farm was that we had farm animals and most importantly - horses.
 We had a cottage in the northern woods on a small lake.
 Those things are huge influences in my writing.
 My dad was a lawyer and my mom was a nurse.
 They were fantastic role models.
 My best inspiration comes to me when I am in quiet country settings - and then the words and pictures just flow like magic!

 'The purpose of art is washing the dust of daily life off our souls.'
 Pablo Picasso

 My work is colourful and expressive and conveys the feeling or mood of a place or experience.
-I've enjoyed doing a series of portraits of Queen Elizabeth II that reflect the various time periods and art styles in her life.
-All paintings are glazed and wired - ready to hang.
+Stylistically, it's closest to Impressionism.

-I started taking painting lessons as a young child, studied art in high school and university and have worked with many marvellous instructors.
+I took painting lessons as a child, studied art in high school and university and have worked with many marvellous instructors.
 There is no right or wrong way in art - and artists throughout time have chosen mediums and styles to suit their subjects, advances in technology and historical developments.

 Passion has to be there - and the ability to share the passion with someone else.